-Dark sector particles could be produced from the interactions of either the $e^-$ or the $e^+$ beam with the corresponding beam dump.
+Dark sector particles could be produced from the interactions of either the e^- or the e^+ beam with the corresponding beam dump.
 These particles could be long-lived enough to decay back to SM particles after the beam dump.
 They could be probed by detectors located 50-100 m away from the beam dump and behind the muon shield, searching for visible decay products (e.g. signatures involving two or more leptons, or two or more photons).
-In this section, we will compare the discovery prospects of dark particles either at a $e^-$ or at a $e^+$ ILC beam dump experiment.
+In this section, we will compare the discovery prospects of dark particles either at a e^- or at a e^+ ILC beam dump experiment.
+This experiment will be complementary compared to past and present electron/positron beam dump experiments.
+In particular, it will run at a larger center of mass energy and it will have access to larger luminosities (see [271] for an early study).